AshHeinke/Dating_App_Sentiment/README.md

 ### Business Understanding and Data Understanding

-There were 366 million dating app users in 2022, up from 324 million in 2021, so this almost $6 billion dollar industry is continuing to grow.
+There were 366 million dating app users in 2022, up from 324 million in 2021, so this $4.3 billion dollar industry is continuing to grow.
 However, 88% of users are disatisfied with what they find on dating apps and they have been touted as one of the main causes of depression, anxiety, stress, and body dissatisfaction.
 Where are all these apps going wrong and what can they be doing better?
 Based on reviews, is the sentiment around the top dating apps truly this negative?

 To dig deeper into this, I am using a dataset from Kaggle, which contains about 682,000 reviews from 2017-2022 on Tinder, Bumble, and Hinge.
 Each row of this dataset included the name of the reviewer, the review, their rating, whether other users "thumb's up-ed" their review, the date and time, and the app they were reviewing.